jyuhuan/Lazy/README.md

 # Lazy

-A description of this package.
+A library of generic lazy collections for Swift.